 If you are affected by the ‘bedroom tax’ you will have received a letter from your council telling you about the decision.
 You have one month from the date of the letter to challenge the decision.

-You should write a letter to the council containing your full name, address, National Insurance number, reference number (this should be at the top of your decision letter) and the date of their decision.
+If you disagree with the decision, you should write a letter to your local council containing your full name, address, National Insurance number, reference number (this should be at the top of your decision letter) and the date of their decision.
 In your letter you should try to explain clearly why you think the decision is wrong and include any relevant evidence.

 If you’re able to, you should hand the letter in to the council’s offices and get a receipt that includes the date on which you handed over the letter.
-However, if you decide to post the letter, make sure you get a certificate of posting, use recorded delivery or keep a note of the date of posting, along with a photocopy.
+However, if you decide to post the letter, make sure you get a certificate of posting, use recorded delivery or keep a note of the date of posting, along with a photocopy of all papers you submit.back to top